Making the last mile the best mile

 Suddenly firms that already offered delivery bloomed… while their store-based competitors struggled to compete, frantically trying to improve their online presence and also trying to ensure driver — and customer — safety.

-Weaknesses in supply chains were exposed: centralized production, just-in-time manufacturing and overall rigidity mean firms couldn't respond quickly to the crisis.
+Weaknesses in supply chains were exposed: centralized production, just-in-time manufacturing and overall rigidity meant firms couldn't respond quickly to the crisis.

 What's more, consumer expectations soared.
 From simply being delighted that they could order things to their door, customers wanted next-day delivery, specific delivery times and being able to track the driver's location.